Fullscript Review 2026: Legit or Overhyped?

 MODERATE0 of 3 claims supported by evidence.

-"help digest different types of foods"
+"Help digest different types of foods"

 Partial

-Based on: Proteases, Lipase, Amylase, Cellulase, Glucoamylase, Lactase
+Based on: Proteases, Lipase, Amylase, Cellulase, Beta-Glucanase

-"ensure complete digestion of carbohydrates, fats, proteins, and fiber"
+"Complete digestion of carbohydrates, fats, proteins, and fiber"

 Stretch